UNI Financial Cooperation: Partnerships and new image

 In 2013, a major three-year partnership was signed with the Fédération des jeunes francophones du Nouveau-Brunswick.
 Also in that year, the institution signed a historic agreement with the Université de Moncton, opening a service centre on the Moncton campus.
 In 2014, a business partnership with the Vitalité Health Network was announced.

 On April 24, 2014, delegates in Edmundston voted on a proposal for a collective bridging project.
 On November 12, 2014, 91% of caisse members voted to proceed.
 In 2015, Desjardins and the Fédération des caisses populaires acadiennes renewed their business partnership.
 On January 1, 2016, the new merged caisse became accessible to all 155,000 members across the region through 51 business locations.
 Two new MasterCard credit cards were also issued, and a mobile deposit application with a photo cheque deposit option was launched.

 In April 2016, the Caisse populaire acadienne ltée unveiled a new corporate image, adopted at its annual general meeting in Moncton.
 On May 30, 2016, to mark its 80th anniversary, the Caisse officially adopted this image, featuring a new operating name, UNI Financial Cooperation, and logo.

 On July 1, 2016, UNI Financial Cooperation became the first federally chartered credit union.
 The Fédération des Caisses populaires acadiennes and the Office de stabilisation des caisses populaires acadiennes were dissolved at the same time. Édifice Martin-J-Légère was named the official headquarters of UNI Financial Cooperation.
 On January 1, 2017, Camille H. Thériault retired as chief executive officer and Robert Moreau stepped into his role.

+Map of UNI Financial Cooperation branches in 2025.
+Green squares represent personal member service points and blue squares represent business member service points.
+The white square with the star represents the movement's head office in Caraquet.